-The Board recognises the value of regular refreshment of its composition and remains committed to ensuring that Directors have the right mix of skills and experience that are aligned with the strategic plans of the Company.
+The Board recognises the value of the regular refreshing of its composition and remains committed to ensuring that Directors have the right mix of skills and experience that are aligned with the strategic plans of the Company.
 The Board recognises the importance of Directors maintaining independence of character and judgement.
 However, the Directors believe that the value brought through continuity and experience of Directors with longer periods of service can be desirable in an investment company.

 Both the Nomination Committee and the Board regularly consider the composition of the Board and the succession plans for each Director.
-This has ensured that the Board's membership has included longer-serving directors with a balance of knowledge and experience.
+This ensures that the Board's membership includes longer-serving directors who provide a balance of knowledge and experience that is not present in the absence of executive directors.

 With an objective to deliver long-term and consistent returns to shareholders, it is important that the Board can maintain its long-term perspective, supported by a long corporate memory, but with the regular challenge provided by fresh thinking.
-The composition, skills and effectiveness of the Board are reviewed at least annually to ensure that the Board has the skills and experience necessary for the management of the Company, having regard to anticipated challenges and opportunities.
+The composition, skills and effectiveness of the Board are reviewed at least annually to ensure that the Board has the skills and experience necessary for the management of